1951FDG/openpyn-nordvpn-juiceSSH/README.md

 ## Introduction

-The idea started when I wanted to connect to OpenVPN servers hosted by NordVPN on a [Asus RT-AC86U](https://www.asus.com/Networking/RT-AC86U/).
-By default this is possible, but the default firmware including third party firmware [Asuswrt-merlin](https://asuswrt.lostrealm.ca) only allow for a maximum of 5 OpenVPN Clients to be saved.
+The idea started when I wanted to connect to the OpenVPN servers hosted by NordVPN on a [Asus RT-AC86U](https://www.asus.com/Networking/RT-AC86U/).
+By default this is possible, but the default firmware including third party firmware [Asuswrt-merlin](https://asuswrt.lostrealm.ca) only allow for a maximum of 5 OpenVPN clients to be saved.

-I then stumbled on [Openpyn](https://github.com/jotyGill/openpyn-nordvpn), quickly learned Python, and made a pull request, enabling support for Asuswrt-merlin.
-Openpyn is a Python script which can be run on [Entware-ng-3x on Asuswrt-merlin](https://gist.github.com/1951FDG/3cada1211df8a59a95a8a71db6310299#file-asuswrt-merlin-md).
-The main feature of Openpyn, is that it automatically connects to the least busy, lowest latency OpenVPN server.
-NVRAM write support for Asuswrt-merlin in Openpyn is then able to save the least busy, lowest latency OpenVPN server to the NVRAM of a Entware-ng-3x enabled ASUS router.
+I then stumbled upon [Openpyn](https://github.com/jotyGill/openpyn-nordvpn), quickly learned Python, and created a pull request, enabling NVRAM write support for Asuswrt-merlin.
+Openpyn is a Python script which can be run on [Entware-ng-3x](https://gist.github.com/1951FDG/3cada1211df8a59a95a8a71db6310299#file-asuswrt-merlin-md) on Asuswrt-merlin.
+With Openpyn it is possible to save the least busy OpenVPN server with the lowest latency to the NVRAM of a Entware-ng-3x enabled ASUS router.

 Now, I had achieved more or less what I desired, but this left me with one last struggle, having to resort to open a SSH connection to the ASUS router and supplying Openpyn with the desired arguments (e.g., country, server load threshold and server type).
-Having the ability to do that on a phone instead of a computer would make this a lot easier, and that led me to discovering [JuiceSSH](https://juicessh.com).
+It would be much easier to do that on a phone instead of a computer, which led me to discovering [JuiceSSH](https://juicessh.com).

-JuiceSSH supports the use of plugins, which allowed me to create this fantastic app.
-This app runs on Android, it establishes a connection to a device that has a SSH server running on it, and it is then able to run Openpyn on the remote device.
+JuiceSSH supports the use of plugins, which motivated me to create this fantastic plugin.
+JuiceSSH runs on Android, it establishes a connection to a device that has a SSH server running on it, and it is then able to run Openpyn on the remote device.

 > **Note**:
-> This project is my very first Android project, and as such, it may not follow all the best coding practices yet, regardless of this, I'm committed to make this app a source of inspiration for other developers working on similar based Android apps, especially Google Maps based Android apps.
+> This project is my very first Android project, and as such, it may not follow all the best coding practices yet, regardless of this, I'm committed to make this app a source of inspiration for other developers working on similar apps, especially JuiceSSH plugins.

 ## Features

-- Telnet functionality for connecting to OpenVPN management interface
+- Foreground service for connecting to OpenVPN management server

 - Supports most arguments available in Openpyn